What Geysers and Hot Springs includes

 Options for Lesson

 There are quite a few suggestions in the “Options for Lesson” section for additional tasks or activities or alternate ways to approach different aspects of the lesson.
-A couple relate specifically to the activity.
+Some of the suggestions relate to the lesson activity.
 Students could work in pairs or groups instead of alone, for instance.
-And you might assign half the class geysers and the other half hot springs for the acrostic poem.
+You might also assign half of the class geysers and the other half hot springs for the acrostic poem.
 Another option is for students to write a story from the perspective of a water droplet that is part of a geyser or hot spring.
 Students could also research various locations throughout the world that have these two water features and list interesting facts about them.
 Another option is to invite someone who has been to Yellowstone National Park to speak to the class about their experience.

 The teacher notes page provides a paragraph of extra information or guidance about the lesson.
 It suggests teaching the lesson in conjunction with others about landforms, volcanoes, or related topics.
 Use the blank lines to write down any other ideas you have as you prepare.